-This month’s newsletter was curated and edited by: J.W.
-Holloway
+This month’s newsletter was curated and edited by: Dr. J.W.
+Holloway and his Team

 This discussion is preamble to a series of articles that will discuss in detail the nutrients supplied by the best food in the world, red meat.
 Red meat is the premium food because it provides readily absorbable nutrients in an abundance that are not available in any other food.
 These nutrients are classified as protein (the ten essential amino acids: threonine, tryptophan, histidine, arginine, lysine, leucine, isoleucine, methionine, valine, and phenylalanine), fat (the three essential fatty acids: linoleic, linolenic, and arachidonic), vitamins (especially the B vitamins) and minerals (especially iron).
 Since most consumers are unconcerned about getting enough fat, this discussion is limited to an introduction of red meat as a source of protein.

 Protein and Amino Acids